Carson County License Hearing Guide

 What It Is

-- Separate from Criminal Court: This hearing is completely separate from your criminal DUI case.
-The outcome of the ALR hearing does not automatically determine the outcome of your criminal case, and vice-versa.
+- Separate From Criminal Court: The ALR hearing is a civil proceeding, entirely separate from your criminal DUI case.
+The outcome of the ALR hearing does not directly impact the criminal case, and vice versa.

-- Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DPS only needs to show "preponderance of the evidence" (more likely than not) that the suspension is justified.
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DPS only needs to show that it is more likely than not that you were driving while intoxicated.
+This is known as a "preponderance of the evidence" standard, which is easier to meet than the "beyond a reasonable doubt" standard required for a criminal conviction.

 How to Prepare

-- Consider Hiring a DUI Attorney: A DUI attorney experienced with ALR hearings can significantly increase your chances of a favorable outcome.
-They understand the law, the procedures, and how to effectively present your case.
+Consider Hiring a DUI Attorney: A DUI attorney experienced in ALR hearings can represent you at the hearing, present evidence on your behalf, and cross-examine witnesses.
+This can significantly improve your chances of a favorable outcome.

 Possible Outcomes